 Cosan-Shell JV Raizen plans to file for IPO in the next few days

-Brazilian energy firm Cosan SA (CSAN3.SA) said in a securities filing on Tuesday that Raizen Combustiveis, its joint venture with Royal Dutch Shell PLC (RDSa.L), is expected to file for an initial public offering in the next few days.
+SAO PAULO (Reuters) - Brazilian energy firm Cosan SA said in a securities filing on Tuesday that Raizen Combustiveis, its joint venture with Royal Dutch Shell PLC, is expected to file for an initial public offering in the next few days.

 Our Standards: The Thomson Reuters Trust Principles.